4onenm/AwSW-Bangok/README.md

 <details>
 <summary>Released scene access guides</summary>

-+ xSebastian: After the skip point in his one date, say it's pretty cold and you could use a blanket.
++ Anna2: During Anna1, bet for sex instead of a date OR during Anna2, do extremely well.
+(After betting for sex in Anna1, the original Anna2 date is still available if you say you're hungry.)
++ Anna4: Do Anna’s fourth date normally, picking the romance option, and a menu will appear with the choice to watch or skip the scene.
+(Doing the Anna2 scene beforehand will alter some dialogue/scene options.)
 + Bryce1: Try a different way of waking him up at the bar.
 Skipping Bryce1 will also give you the option to enter this scene.
 + Bryce2: Keep feeling his leg after he flexes his muscles.
 + Lorem2 (Ipsum + Lorem): Play through Lorem2 and, when Ipsum suggests it, agree to take off your clothes.
 With sufficiently high mood, Lorem may also be invited.
-+ Anna2: During Anna1, bet for sex instead of a date OR during Anna2, do extremely well.
-(After betting for sex in Anna1, the original Anna2 date is still available if you say you're hungry.)
-+ Anna4: Do Anna’s fourth date normally, picking the romance option, and a menu will appear with the choice to watch or skip the scene.
-(Doing the Anna2 scene beforehand will alter some dialogue/scene options.)
++ xDamion: Go to the facility during the Chapter 2 investigation and respond in kind to Damion's crude comments.
 + xKatsuharu: Play Katsuharu's scene to the end or skip through.
 During the fade-to-black at the end, Katsuharu will suggest the scene.
++ xSebastian: After the skip point in his one date, say it's pretty cold and you could use a blanket.
 </details>
 <br/>
-In-development scenes (accessible via a menu flag and full of bugs) include: Remy, Maverick.
+In-development scenes (accessible via a menu flag and full of bugs) include: Remy, Maverick, more Lorem and more Ipsum.

 <details>
 <summary>In-Development scene access guides</summary>

-+ Damion: Go to the facility during the Chapter 2 investigation and respond in kind to Damion's crude comments.

 + Remy c4postsections: Complete Remy's first, second, and third scenes.
 Then *do not* deliver the PDA to him in the chapter 4 investigation.
 You can suggest to Sebastian when you speak with him that you could deliver the PDA, which will trigger the scene.